junga-com/bg-core/readme.md

 $ /tmp/test3.sh
 p1 is 'hello. we are running on' and p2 is 'ubuntu'
 ```
-This import syntax is a wrapper over the bash `source bg_ini.sh` command that makes it easier and convenient to use.
+This import syntax is a wrapper over the bash `source` builtin that makes it easier and convenient to use.

 It adds idempotency which means you can call it more than once with no ill effect so that you do not have to be concerned if something else in the script has already sourced the library.

 It adds a secure search path so that you can import the name of the library script without being concerned with where the library is.
 A library script can be included in a package that can be installed as needed.

-The ` ;$L1` part of the syntax is an an idiomatic thing.
+The ` ;$L1;$L2` part of the syntax is an an idiomatic thing.
 Bash is not a modern language but its ubiquitous.
 Sometimes we need to adopt some idiom that might not be clear in itself but its simple and just works.
 To work efficiently, the import statement needs us to follow that syntax.
 IDE's can help make it easy to know what idioms are available and to follow them.

 See:
 * man(3) import